About Senior Housing

 Senior Housing Administration

-Located within the Department of Health Administration and Policy, College of Health and Human Services, the Program in Senior Housing Administration offers the first curriculum dedicated exclusively to the management of the nation's Active Adult, Independent Living, Assisted Living, and Continuing Care Retirement Communities.
-Since its inception in 2001 more than 500 students have completed coursework within the Program, with alum employed in community, regional, divisional, corporate, association, and related senior housing positions throughout the United States.
+Located within the Department of Health Administration and Policy, College of Health and Human Services, the program in Senior Housing Administration offers the first curriculum dedicated exclusively to the management of the nation's Active Adult, Independent Living, Assisted Living, and Continuing Care Retirement Communities.
+Since its inception in 2001 more than 600 students have completed coursework within the program, with alumni employed in community, regional, divisional, corporate, association, and related senior housing positions throughout the United States.

 For information about our graduation rates, the median debt of students who complete the program, and other important information, please visit our website at http://irr.gmu.edu/new/N_IRRHome/HEOA/HEOA.cfm.